 Saskatchewan

-These pieces of legislation outline employer responsibilities for a WHMIS program including the requirement of labels and SDSs, as well as education and training requirements.
-Provincial inspectors also support the enforcement of federal WHMIS requirements from the Hazardous Product Act and associated regulations.
+WHMIS regulations are found in The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, 2020.
+These pieces of legislation outline employer responsibilities for a WHMIS program including the requirement of labels and safety data sheets (SDS), as well as education and training requirements.
+Occupational Health and Safety Officers also support the enforcement of federal WHMIS requirements from the Hazardous Product Act and associated regulations.

 WHMIS Status